 Oops!
 How embarrassing that is going to be?

-This is the reason that you need to remember the expiry date of your card always.
+This is why you need always to remember your card’s expiry date.
 It doesn’t just avoid embarrassing moments but also helps you save your time and money.

 What To Do When A Debit Card Expires